 Kantianism is a philosophical school based on the writings of the key German Idealist philosopher Immanuel Kant, and the philosophies that have arisen from the subsequent study of his writings.
-It was centred in Germany during the Age of Enlightenment of the late 18th and early 19th Century.
+It was centered in Germany during the Age of Enlightenment of the late 18th and early 19th Century.
 To some extent it is synonymous with the German Idealism movement, although Kantianism also assumes acceptance of Kant's positions in Epistemology, Philosophy of Mind, Political Philosophy and (particularly) Ethics, in addition to his metaphysical Idealism.
 It is closely linked with the Romanticism movement.

 In the 1780s and 1790s, Kant tried to refine Bishop George Berkeley's rather naive formulation of Idealism which, in general terms, is the theory that fundamental reality is made up of ideas or thoughts and not physical matter.
 At the same time, he attempted to bridge the two dominant philosophical schools of the 18th Century: Rationalism (which held that knowledge could be attained by reason alone, a priori), and Empiricism (which held that knowledge could be arrived at only through the senses, a posteriori).
 Kant's Transcendental Idealism claims that we know more than Berkeley's ideas in our minds, in that we also directly know of at least the possibility of "noumena" ("things-in-themselves"), which are both empirically and transcendentally real even if they cannot be directly and immediately known.
 The actual "phenomena" which we perceive and which we think we know are really just the way things appear to us and not necessarily real.
 See the section on the doctrine of Idealism for more details.